cbcrg/tcoffee/docs/tcoffee_manual.rst

   To keep sequences containing HUMAN in the name:
   $$: t_coffee -other_pg seq_reformat -in sproteases_small.aln -action +grep NAME \
       KEEP HUMAN -output clustalw

   To remove sequences containing HUMAN in the name:
   $$: t_coffee -other_pg seq_reformat -in sproteases_small.aln -action +grep NAME \
       REMOVE HUMAN -output clustalw

   To keep sequence which contain sapiens in the comment:
   $$: t_coffee -other_pg seq_reformat -in sproteases_small.aln -action +grep COMMENT \
       KEEP sapiens -output clustalw

   To remove sequences containing the pattern [ILM]K:
-  $$: t_coffee -other_pg seq_reformat -in sproteases_small.aln -action +grep SEQ\
+  $$: t_coffee -other_pg seq_reformat -in sproteases_small.aln -action +grep SEQ \
   REMOVE '[ILM]K' -output clustalw

-.. important:: you should know that the pattern can be any perl legal regular expression (<http://www.comp.leeds.ac.uk/Perl/matching.html> for some background on regular expressions).
+.. important:: you should know that the pattern can be any perl legal regular expression, you can visit this  `page <http://www.comp.leeds.ac.uk/Perl/matching.html>`_ for some background on regular expressions.

 .. caution:: This option is case sensitive (Human, HUMAN and hUman will not yield the same results).
-Careful about the case !!!
+Be careful !!!

 Extracting/Removing sequences by names